Baudin expedition to Australia

+History

 Expedition

 Napoléon Bonaparte, as First Consul, formally approved the expedition "to the coasts of New Holland", after receiving a delegation consisting of Baudin and eminent members of the Institut National des Sciences et Arts on 25 March 1800.
 The explicit purpose of the voyage was to be "observation and research relating to Geography and Natural History."

 The Baudin expedition departed Le Havre, France, on 19 October 1800.
 Because of delays in receiving his instructions and problems encountered in Isle de France (now Mauritius) they did not reach Cape Leeuwin on the south-west corner of the continent until May 1801.
 Upon rounding Cape Naturaliste, they entered Geographe Bay.
 During their exploration here they lost a longboat and a sailor, Assistant Helmsman Timothée Vasse.
 They then sailed north, but the ships became separated and did not meet again until they reached Timor.
 On their journeys Géographe and Naturaliste surveyed large stretches of the north-western coast.
 The expedition was severely affected by dysentery and fever, but sailed from Timor on 13 November 1801, back down the north-west and west coast, then across the Great Australian Bight, reaching Tasmania on 13 January 1802.
 They charted the whole length of Tasmania's east coast and there were extensive interactions with the Indigenous Tasmanians, with whom they had peaceful relationships.
 They notably produced precious ethnological studies of Indigenous Tasmanians.

 The expedition then began surveying the south coast of Australia, but then Captain Jacques Felix Emmanuel Hamelin in Naturaliste decided to make for Port Jackson (Sydney) as he was running short of food and water, and in need of anchors.
 En route, in April 1802, Hamelin explored the area of Western Port, Victoria, and gave names to places, a number of which have survived, for example, Ile des Français is now called French Island.